Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 This endpoint does not produce any kind of return value.
 If the target doesn't exist or isn't valid, nothing happens.

+When a submission is deleted it's text content (if a text post) will be set to "[deleted]" and the submission will be unlisted from its subreddit.
+Users can still otherwise view and reply to deleted to submissions if they have a direct link to it.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"